 Water-proof overshoes, and particularly neoprene ones, can be too warm for autumn and spring.
 You'll wish you had some if the heavens open though.

-The dhb Equinox Windproof Overshoe was created with the transitional seasons in mind when the weather can be unpredictable but you don't quite need full winter protection.
-The waterproof and windproof fabric has enough stretch to make it easy to pull them on and there's a robust hyperlon sole for durability.
+The dhb Aeron Lab Neoshell Overshoe was created with the transitional seasons in mind when the weather can be unpredictable but you still need to get out there and train.
+The waterproof and windproof NeoShell® fabric has enough stretch to make it easy to pull them on and there's a reinforced kevlar heel and sole for durability.

 For maximum visibility

 When you're cycling, your feet moving up and down on the pedals can really get you noticed by other road users if they're clad in bright, reflective colours.
-The dhb Flashlight Overshoe is a great choice, whether you're training in the evenings or commuting through the darker days.
+The GripGrab Ride Waterproof Hi-Vis Overshoes is a great choice, whether you're training in the evenings or commuting through the darker days.
 The fluro-yellow is backed up with retro-reflective graphics which are unmissable when they're lit up by headlights.

 For the worst weather